 Should I wear a mask and can I get masks and supplies from your hospitals?

 Masks can help stop the spread of infection if a sick person wears it by containing respiratory droplets produced when an infected person coughs or sneezes.
-Effective June 8, 2020, we are requiring all patients and visitors be masked in all Community Medical Centers facilities.
+Effective Aug.
+6, 2021, we are requiring all patients and visitors be masked in all Community Medical Centers facilities.
 Patients with COVID-19 (coronavirus) symptoms will be provided a surgical mask; visitors with cold, flu or COVID-19 symptoms will not be allowed to visit family or friends in the hospital.
-Patients and visitors who are asymptomatic (producing or showing no symptoms) may wear a personal mask from home.
+Patients and visitors who are asymptomatic (producing or showing no symptoms) will be provided a surgical mask or N95 respirator.
 This may change as the situation develops.

 Are your hospitals ready to handle this?